 March 08, 2017

-Don Belt, an award-winning journalist and educator was on campus this past weekend for a two day event on Slow Journalism.
-As the former senior editor of National Geographic, Belt shared his own awakening to slow journalism while using Paul Salopek's "Out of Eden" walk as an example.
-Alongside The Pulitzer Center, Don shared how slow journalism can have an effect in the digital age.
+Don Belt, an award-winning journalist and educator, was on campus March 5-6 for a two-day event on slow journalism.
+As the former senior editor of National Geographic, Belt shared his own awakening to slow journalism and how it can have an effect in the digital age, using Paul Salopek's "Out of Eden" walk as an example.
+The event was co-sponsored by the Pulitzer Center on Crisis Reporting and our School’s Center for Science and Media.

-Photojournalist and SJMS professor Peggy Peattie participated in the workshop.
+Photojournalist and SJMS lecturer Peggy Peattie participated in the workshop.
 Here are some of her photos and her recap from the day.

-A lot of the concepts from the slow storytelling playbook are things we use already in JMS 495 Photojournalism, so it's wonderful to get affirmation from such an esteemed visiting duo whose professional credentials are a tour de force.
+A lot of the concepts from the slow storytelling playbook are things we use already in JMS 495, Advanced Topics in Journalism, Photojournalism.
+So it's wonderful to get affirmation from such an esteemed visiting duo whose professional credentials are a tour de force.

-I worked with Jeanette Calo, who is pictured working with Don Belt, as she and I finish our storymap on the WPA benches and murals on campus.
+During the workshop, I worked with Jeanette Calo from Grossmont Community College, pictured here working with Don Belt, as she and I finish our storymap on the WPA benches and murals on campus.